Jakob-worm/Bachelor/README.md

 * Thomas Vittrup Bærresten
 * Jakob Worm

-##Project desribtion
-This project will look at how to design a contex aware ui
+This project will look at how to design a context aware UI